ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 Marcus took each failure harder than I did.
 Where I could retreat into analytical detachment, he felt every loss as a personal betrayal of his principles.
 "I should have fought harder," he would say after another colleague Crossed.
 "I should have found better arguments, more compelling reasons to stay human."
 His guilt was different from mine—not the creator's responsibility for unintended consequences, but the witness's anguish at failing to prevent tragedy he saw coming.

 But we persisted, driven by the terrible mathematics of the situation.
 Every day brought new individuals closer to the Intelligence Horizon.
-Every week saw dozens Cross into whatever lay beyond augmented consciousness.
+Every week saw millions Cross into whatever lay beyond augmented consciousness.
 The augmented population was hemorrhaging minds at an accelerating rate, and our intervention success rate remained stubbornly low.

 I began to focus more intensively on the lightly augmented, reasoning that they might be more receptive to warnings before cognitive improvement took hold.
-These individuals—billions of them scattered across the globe—had chosen physical improvements that seemed safely distant from the consciousness trap.
+These individuals—billions of them spread across the globe—had chosen physical improvements that seemed safely distant from the consciousness trap.
 Improved health, extended longevity, better attractiveness, specialized physical capabilities for sports or extreme environments.
 Surely they could be convinced to maintain their current level rather than risk progression toward cognitive improvement.

 Some listened, particularly those who had witnessed highly augmented friends or family members Cross.
 They understood the stakes and chose limitation over risk.
 But for every success, many more discounted our warnings.

 "You're asking me to choose ignorance over enlightenment," one young woman told me during a particularly frustrating consultation.
 She had enhanced her physical capabilities for mountain climbing but was considering cognitive improvements to better appreciate the mathematical beauty of geological formations.
 "I've seen what highly augmented minds can perceive.
 Why would I voluntarily limit myself to baseline understanding?"

-I tried to explain the pattern, the inevitability of Crossing once certain thresholds were passed, but she dismissed my concerns as the paranoia of someone afraid to fully embrace enhancement.
+I tried to explain the pattern, the inevitability of Crossing once certain thresholds were passed, but she dismissed my concerns, confident that she could halt her augmentation before reaching the Horizon.
 Three months later, she began cognitive augmentation.
 Six months after that, she Crossed with the same expression of serene understanding that had claimed Lydia.

 Each failure reinforced the same terrible truth: the improved capabilities that made Crossing possible also made the warnings against it seem like fearful limitation.
 Those approaching the Intelligence Horizon could perceive possibilities that baseline and lightly augmented minds could not comprehend.
 From their perspective, my attempts at prevention looked like efforts to trap them in inferior states of consciousness.